judog24/NaNoWriMo-2023/readme.md

 Wrote about some jigsaw puzzles that my parents were working on.

 A word sprint led to the start of a fictional short story that seems very mundane, but I have an idea for a twist.
 This is my first attempt at fictional writing during any NaNoWriMo attempt.

+### Day 10

+There are probably some questions about where the other days went, but that will be answered in a story soon enough.
+I did not have rib injury on my list of reasons that would prevent me from completing NaNoWriMo.

+Finally writing some words again.
+I doubt I'll reach the end goal, but I still want to make it a point to write as much as I can.
+Began writing about my time on Mastodon.